chef-boneyard/lita_versioner/README.md

 ```

 From here you can interact with the bot just like on Slack.
 Type `@lita help` for a list of commands.
+Note that the default docker/run command mounts your home directory at the container's ~lita.
+Hence,
+lita will performs actions using your ssh credentials unless they are encrypted private keys.

 ### Testing Against Slack